AjuAJ/AutoSec/CAN_P1.md

 The goal of this challenge is to intercept and manipulate unprotected communication between a transmitter and a receiver to turn the LED ON, demonstrating the risks of unsecured systems.

 ### Libs to be installed in ardunio
-- CAN by Sandeep Mistry
+- arduino-CAN by Sandeep Mistry
-- Crypto by Rhys Weatherley

 ### Challenge Breakdown